Helping Parents & Local Communities

 Responsible for memory and learning, damage to this area of the brain can affect a teens capacity to learn and remember new information for the rest of their life.

 Responsible for our flight or fight instinct, the amygdala plays a key role in our fear response.
-Changes caused by alcohol during adolescence can increase teens susceptibility to depression and anxiety later in life.
+Changes caused by alcohol, cannabis and vaping can increase teens susceptibility to depression and anxiety quickly.

-The number one reason that teens drink is peer pressure.
 The desire to ‘fit in’ and social pressures from peers are often hard for teens to ignore.
-When it is someone in their peer group offering the alcohol simply saying ‘no’ is not always easy.
+When it is someone in their peer group offering a drink, a hit on a vape or joint, simply saying ‘no’ is not always easy.

-Prepare your teen for peer pressure by coming up with answers they feel comfortable saying in situations where they feel pressured to drink.
+Prepare your teen for peer pressure by coming up with answers they feel comfortable saying in situations where they feel pressured.
+Helping your teenager identify a few good reasons why they don’t want to do something reduces the chances of peer pressure significantly.

 However, sometimes these home remedies may not be sufficient and your teen should seek professional support to help them overcome anxiety and depression.

-As teens navigate their way through life, the influential environment (friends, social media, advertising) heavily influences their drinking perceptions.
-Teens often believe that more people their age are drinking alcohol than actually are.
-They may also get misinformation from various sources such as friends who assure them that drinking alcohol is perfectly safe.
-Minimise the risk of misinformation by educating your teen on the facts about alcohol use and its effects on teenagers.
+As teens navigate their way through life, the influential environment (friends, social media, advertising) heavily influences their perceptions of alcohol, vaping and cannabis.
+Most teens overestimate how many other young people are drinking, smoking cannabis and vaping.
+They may also get misinformation from various sources such as media, tv shows or even their group of friends.
+Minimise the risk of misinformation by having a conversation and exploring your teenagers beliefs.

-If a teen is bored they are more likely to consider alcohol usage as a fun option.
-Not only does alcohol give teens something to occupy their time with but it provides a social activity where they can interact and bond with their friends.
+If a teen is bored they are more likely to consider alcohol, cannabis, vapes or even more dangerous substances.
+For example, alcohol give teens something to occupy their time with but it provides a social activity where they can interact and bond with their friends.
 Have your teen consider what else they could do for fun besides drinking.
 Most cities have a range of free activities, social groups and sporting clubs for teenagers to join.

-Teenagers often like to push boundaries and may choose to drink as a way to rebel against rules.
+Teenagers often like to push boundaries and may choose to drink, smoke cannabis or vape as a way to rebel against rules.

 Avoid being too critical of changes in your teens behaviour or appearance as they begin experimenting and exploring with their identities (e.g. changes in how they style their bedroom, new hairstyles, relationships or fashion choices).